atuttle/semaphore/README.md

 - `everybody`: Flag is ON for all users
 - More TBD?
 If you have ideas, [hit me up!](/atuttle/semaphore/issues)

+#### AND vs. OR

+Flags can have multiple rules.
+At present, Semaphore only supports flag-wide AND/OR: You can require that `ALL` of the rules evaluate to TRUE, or that `ANY` of the rules evaluate to TRUE.

+The default is `ANY`.
+If you want to require all rules match, set `matchRules: 'ALL'` on your flag.

 # Why not just use config settings?

 You could do that, sure.
 But the value proposition of feature flags is that they can be toggled independendtly of deploying code changes to your application, and often much more rapidly.
 They can take effect as quickly as you can update the flag state on your application.